East Coast Heritage Rail

 East Coast Heritage Rail is a not for profit company limited by guarantee formed in June 1985 as 3801 Limited to operate steam locomotive 3801 and its associated rolling stock.
 The company operated heritage train tours from 1986 until 2017, with operations recommencing in February 2019 under the new brand, East Coast Heritage Rail.
+The headquarters is in Alexandria, New South Wales, Australia.

 Establishment

 The setting up of an organisation to manage and operate locomotive 3801 was first formalised in March 1984, the State Rail Authority exchanged correspondence.
 At first, four parties were involved.
 The State Rail Authority had two roles, the first as donor of the locomotive and other equipment and the second as a trustee.
 In effect, 3801 would continue to be the property of the State Rail Authority and it would be leased to the trust.
 Three other organisations were nominated as trustees; the Powerhouse Museum, the Australian Railway Historical Society (New South Wales Division) and the New South Wales Rail Transport Museum.

 At that time, the restoration of locomotive 3801 was nearing completion at the former State Dockyard site in Newcastle.
 Out of trade apprentices worked on this restoration for over a three-year period under the direction of the Hunter Valley Training Company.
 One of the first assignments undertaken by the company was to raise funds to pay for the restoration and other expenses.
 Its stated aim was "to exhibit with pride and enthusiasm to the people of NSW the masterful preservation of a piece of their Locomotive History ... as a living, mobile, historical work".
 During the restoration, the company organised regular tours of inspection at the State Dockyard.